Pauline Payne Whitney: Move to England

 In 1893, her husband joined Henry Melville Whitney in establishing the Dominion Coal Company Ltd. and, in 1901, the Dominion Iron and Steel Company, Ltd. at Sydney, Nova Scotia.
 That same year, the Pagets moved to England, ostensibly because of Pauline's ill health.
 Paget was later elected to the Parliament of the United Kingdom as the Unionist party candidate for Cambridge, serving from 1910 to 1917.

 During the First World War, at the Summerdown convalescent camp in Eastbourne and at other facilities in England, she organized the Almeric Paget Massage Corps to provide physiotherapy to injured soldiers by trained masseuses.
 During this time, she became known as the "Angel of Summerdown".
 The corps started in late 1914 and continued to operate after her death.

 Death and burial

 Pauline Paget died after a three weeks' illness at Esher, Surrey, on November 22, 1916, at the age of forty-two.
 She was buried at Hertingfordbury, Hertfordshire.
-After her death, her husband resigned from the House of Commons and was elevated to the peerage as Baron Queenborough.
+Following her death, her husband resigned from the House of Commons and was elevated to the peerage as Baron Queenborough.
 Lord Queensborough later remarried to another American heiress, Edith Starr Miller, with whom he had three additional daughters before their divorce.